yhanyi/NotStonks/README.md

 # NotStonks

-A minimal and experimental repository of quantitative and machine learning code written in C++ for learning purposes.
+An experimental repository of code written in C++ for learning purposes.

 Currently, my main focus is to make simple trading strategies with a simulated broker api to see how different trading strategies respond to price changes.